 \subsection{Implementation Details}

-\Paragraph{Architecture} We implement the mapping network $f$ as an $n$-layered MLP and leverage Stable Diffusion XL~\cite{podell2023sdxlimproving} as the text-to-image diffusion model.
-We train only the mapping network $f$, with all the other model weights frozen.
+\Paragraph{Architecture} We implement the mapping network $f$ as an $n$-layer MLP and leverage Stable Diffusion XL~\citep{podell2023sdxlimproving} as the text-to-image diffusion model.
+We train only the mapping network $f$, with all other model weights frozen.

-\Paragraph{Negative Distance Weight Schedule} We empirically find that the distance between anchor samples and negative samples is often too large at the beginning of training.
+\Paragraph{Negative Distance Weight Schedule} We empirically find that the distance between anchor and negative samples is often too large at the beginning of training.
 The model tends to ignore the randomly initialized input latent codes and produces identical outputs.
-Therefore, we implement the weight of negative distance $\lambda_\text{neg} = \gamma(k/K)^\beta$ as an increasing function over training steps, where $k$ and $K$ are the current and total training steps, and $\gamma$ as well as $\beta$ are hyperparameters.
+Therefore, we implement the weight of negative distance $\lambda_\text{neg} = \gamma(k/K)^\beta$ as an increasing function over training steps, where $k$ and $K$ are the current and total training steps, and $\gamma$ and $\beta$ are hyperparameters.